eoinkelly/ember-get-what-from-where/ember-run-loop.md

 * If you want to work with rendered content put it on the ‘afterRender’ queue
 * NB: You probably don't ever need Ember.run.next()
 * There is a plan for browsers to expose their runloop to JS via an API
 * Ember has an event dispatcher that responds to ember actions
+* It automatically runs in production but not in testing
+* It is possible to insert more queues into ember runloop
+* The run loop is not always running
+* While the browser is executing the runloop it
+* The runloop is ember's response to an event - it does all the updating and propagates the consequences of that event throughout the system.
+Then it is done and will finish and wait around for the next event

 ## When does it run